truthbrother/encounterj.org/index.md

 Our hope is to be a Christ-centered fellowship and ministry for people to gather, find commuity, and grow in faith, and most importantly --- to **ENCOUNTER JESUS**!!!

-We are not a church.
+We come from all different churches.

 We will be meeting weekly on Saturdays @7:30PM.